Couchers-org/couchers/site/markdown/faq.md

 ## How will you prevent this platform from ever becoming a for-profit like CouchSurfing did?

 We strongly believe that [driving profit out of couch-surfing is a bad idea](/issues/profit-and-incentives).
-It would introduce incentives that damage the community and would not make financial sense as the idea, based on non-transactional experiences is not monetizable.
+It would introduce incentives that damage the community and would not make financial sense as the idea, based on non-transactional experiences, is not monetizable.
 This is about societal value, not monetary value.

-While we haven't solidified the plan just yet, the plan is to [build the community into the functioning](/solutions/communities-and-trust) of the platform, and you can look at some potential ideas for how we'll achieve this in our [governance models](/governance) discussion.
+While we haven't solidified it just yet, the plan is to [build the community into the functioning](/solutions/communities-and-trust) of the platform, and you can look at some potential ideas for how we'll achieve this in our [governance models](/governance) discussion.
 We do encourage you to sign up and contribute ideas for how we could achieve this as best as possible.

 ## Why are you working on this?
 What are you getting out of it?